Osmansiddiquer/looplets-demo-impl/README.md

 We shall start by implementing Pipeline, Phase, Lookup, and Run in python.

-To represt a 2D matrix with all zeros, one can do:
+To represent a 2D matrix with all zeros, one can do:

 ```
 A = Pipeline(